ubavic/julia/README.md

 ## Building

-Just run `make` inside the repository folder.
+Just run `make` inside the `src` folder.
 The program should compile on Linux, Windows, and Mac without problems.
 The only dependency of this program is the getopt library.

 ## Usage